A Survey of AI-Generated Video Evaluation: AI-Generated Video Evaluation

-\textbf{Alignment with Human Instructions}.
-With the introduction of advanced generative AI technologies, a new challenge has emerged in ensuring that videos align precisely with detailed human instructions, which are currently primarily text-based.
-This involves generating content that accurately mirrors described scenarios, actions, and narratives, thus fulfilling the creative and communicative objectives conveyed by creators.
-This alignment ensures that the video content not only meets technical standards but also fulfills the creative and communicative intentions of the creator, making it a true reflection of human instruction.
+This involves generating content that accurately reflects described scenarios, objects, actions, and temporal sequences, thereby fulfilling the creative and communicative objectives conveyed by the creator.
+Alignment with human instructions ensures that the generated video is not only visually plausible but also semantically correct and faithful to the input prompt, making it a true realization of user intent.

 Figure \ref{fig:timeline} illustrates the development and overview of both aspects and highlights the emergence of AIGVE.
 Initially, the evaluation of video alignment with human perception and instructions were separate research areas.
 With the rise of AI-generated videos, both areas need to be considered when evaluating AI-generated videos.